A Theory of Auditability for Allocation Mechanisms: For Online Publication: Omitted Proofs

 When moving from problem $(\theta_{\{i,j\}},\theta_{-\{i,j\}}')$ to problem $\theta''$, both the preference rankings of $j$ and $k$, and the priority score comparison between $j$ and $k$ are unchanged.
 Hence, by the independence of irrelevant alternatives property of $\tau$, and by our supposition, we have that $\hat{r}_{k\omega(i)}'' < \hat{r}_{j\omega(i)}''$.
 Note that the type reports of $i$ and $j$ are unchanged across problems $\theta$ and $\theta''$.
 Therefore, by the monotonicity property of $\tau$, and by that $\hat{r}_{j\omega(i)} < \hat{r}_{i\omega(i)}$ (which we established in the beginning of the proof of Case 2 of the `only if' part), we get $\hat{r}_{j\omega(i)}'' < \hat{r}_{i\omega(i)}''$.
 Finally, by the equal treatment property of $\tau$ applied to $i$ and $k$ at problem $\theta''$, we get $\hat{r}_{i\omega(i)}'' < \hat{r}_{k\omega(i)}''$.
 Combing three inequalities above, we have,

 a contradiction. \end{proof}

 We now complete the proof of Case 2 of the `only if' part.

-Since $\omega$ is a stable outcome at $(P, \hat{r})$, it should be that any object that $i$ prefers to $\omega(i)$ is assigned to an individual with a higher $\hat{r}$ priority than $i$ at outcome $\omega$.
+Since $\omega$ is stable at $(P, \hat{r})$, it should be that any object that $i$ prefers to $\omega(i)$ is matched to an individual with a higher $\hat{r}$ priority than $i$ at $\omega$.
 By the monotonicity property of $\tau$ is a monotone mapping, this is also true for $\hat{r}'$ priority scores.
-Similarly, any object that $j$ that prefers to $\omega(j)$ is assigned to an individual with a higher $\hat{r}$ priority than $j$ at outcome $\omega$, and this is also true for $\hat{r}'$ priority scores.
+Similarly, any object that $j$ that prefers to $\omega(j)$ is matched to an individual with a higher $\hat{r}$ priority than $j$ at $\omega$, and this is also true for $\hat{r}'$ priority scores.